StefVuck/InteractiveSolarSystem/README.md

 - Click on any planet to navigate to its detailed page
 - Click on Voyager spacecraft to see information about their missions
 - On Earth's page, you can see the ISS orbiting and visit the detailed Moon page
+- On Jupiter's page, you can see all four Galilean moons orbiting and explore their details
 - Use the navigation menu at the top with planetary icons to quickly jump to any planet
+- Click once on planets with moons (Earth and Jupiter) to open a dropdown menu of their moons
+- Double-click on these planets to go directly to the planet page
 - On individual planet pages, you can rotate and zoom in/out to explore the 3D models
 - Look for interesting facts orbiting in the system - they periodically change!
 - Find the hidden dwarf planets in the far reaches of the solar system